jsadsad/TacoBoutIt/README.md

 ![TBI-Business-Index](app/images/TBI-Business-Index.png)
 ![TBI-Business-Show](app/images/TBI-Business-Show.png)

-3. Reviews (Creating and Reading)
+3. Reviews (Creating, Reading, Updating, and Deleting)

-You can go onto business showpages and look for the restaurants you've been to and create business reviews.
-The TacoBoutIt reviews will get posted up onto the business showpage.
+Users are capable of writing Reviews of Businesses once logged in.
+A review must have a content and rating value.

+The Reviews will get posted up onto the business showpage and only Users of that one unique review are able to delete or edit it.

 ![TBI-Reviews-New](app/images/TBI-Reviews-New.png)
 ![TBI-Reviews-Show](app/images/TBI-Reviews-Show.png)